 First pour an adequate amount of paint into the trays or pans whichever you prefer then have the children dip the Q-tip into the paint.
 Have them paint with it just as they would with a paint brush onto the paper.
+In the photo below, the student is using the stippling effect to create a pointillism-like painting.
+The tree trunk was created using strokes with the Q-Tip.

 You can cover pointillism with the children by showing work by Georges Seurat.
 Have students play with the Pointillator and learn how dots can look different from a distance away.
 Students then use Q-Tips and use only the tips to apply the paint.
 They should not move the Q-Tip so that the shape is a dot.
 In the beginning, students will probably be random with colors and placement.
 With some direction, you can get the students to form shapes and pay attention to color selection.